eyesight-pgs/notes/linux/install-arch-linux.md

 # install arch linux

-Hint: practice this in virtual box before trying with bare metal
+Hint: practice this in virtual box before trying with bare metal.<br>
-Hint: Arch wiki has everything you want to know
+Hint: Arch wiki has everything you want to know.

 TLDR:
   - internet, sync time